Parent guide

 Geometry and diagram reading

-• Assuming a triangle is right-angled when it is not labelled as one.
+• Assuming a triangle is right-angled because it looks like one, when it is not labelled as one.

-• Missing tick marks that indicate equal sides.
+• Missing tick marks that show equal sides, or arrow marks that show parallel lines.

-• Reading a bearing in the wrong direction.
+• Reading a bearing starting from the wrong north direction, especially in two-stage bearing questions.

 Pattern 6